 • Peppermint, usually in the form of crushed candy canes.

 You’ll see a variety of recipes for peppermint bark that use different types of chocolate.
-Any chocolate you love will work (milk chocolate, dark chocolate…etc.) so it really depends on your personal preference.
+Any chocolate you love will work in this recipe (i.e. milk chocolate, dark chocolate…etc.) so you can adjust the recipe according to your personal preference.

 How to store

-If you prefer your chocolate to be cold, you can store the peppermint bark in the fridge for 2 weeks.
-If you want to preserve the peppermint bark to last a long time, you can tightly wrap it in plastic wrap and place it in a freezer-safe bag in the freezer for up to 4 months.
+Freezer: If you want to preserve the peppermint bark to last a long time, you can tightly wrap it in plastic wrap and place it in a freezer-safe bag in the freezer for up to 3 months. to defrost let the chocolate thaw on the countertop for 5-10 minutes before eating.

 Tips for making this recipe perfectly

-• Use high quality chocolate.
-First things first. a good chocolate bark always starts off with good quality chocolate.
-So get your hands on some GOOD chocolate friends!
-I like to use 70% dark chocolate and good quality white chocolate.
+• Use high-quality chocolate.
+First things first. a good chocolate bark always starts off with high-quality chocolate.
+I use 70% dark chocolate and white chocolate in this recipe.

-• If you want to make sure you’re chocolate doesn’t bloom (you know, get those white specks on it) you can temper the chocolate.
+• Temper the chocolate.
 Tempering chocolate is the process of heating and cooling the chocolate to put it into temper.
 This gives the chocolate that nice shiny glossy look, and that ‘snap’ when you bite into it.

 Peppermint Bark FAQ